-GLI applauds the \$1 billion increase in child care and early childhood education funding included in the 2024 spending package through resources such as the Child Care Development Block Grant and Head Start and Early Head Start programs.
-Congress should continue to build on these funding levels and expanded state-level flexibility in order to increase access to high-quality early childhood education programming, support the early childhood educator workforce, and to remove child care as a barrier to workforce participation.
-Increasing access to pre-kindergarten programming through a mixed-delivery model incorporating public preschool, Early Head Start/Head Start, and private child care while resourcing quality improvements across the early childhood ecosystem should remain a priority.
+GLI applauds significant previous investments from Congress in early childhood education funding through resources such as the Child Care Development Block Grant, Head Start and Early Head Start programs.
+Congress and the administration should continue to build on these funding levels and expanded state-level flexibility in order to increase access to high-quality early childhood education programming, support the early childhood educator workforce, and to remove child care as a barrier to workforce participation.
+Studies have shown that children who have access to prekindergarten programming - through a mixed-delivery model incorporating public preschool, Early Head Start/ Head Start, and private child care - demonstrated higher levels of academic readiness in literacy, language, and math.
+Increasing resources for quality improvements across the early childhood ecosystem should remain a priority to ensure an educated future workforce.